 Applicants who successfully complete the Written Civil Service Examination are also required to successfully complete a Physical Fitness Assessment test.
 This pass/fail test is the same for all applicants, without regard to age or gender.
 The Physical Fitness Assessment test will be conducted on the same day following the passing of the written Civil Service Exam.
 For additional information related to the Physical Fitness Assessment Test.

 Complete a City of Waco police employment application and a Waco Police Applicant Personal History Application attaching all verifying documents.
+All Background Packets need to be turned into the Waco Police Department Personnel Office.

 A complete background investigation is conducted into the applicant's general personal reputation, education, military history, driving record, arrest record, drug usage, employment history, special qualifications and skills.